A Criterion for Strange Metallicity in the Lorenz Ratio: Quantum Boltzmann equation

+For completeness, let us note that the main effect of spatially extended $cf$-interactions is to change the nonuniversal prefactor of the leading $-T$ term in $L(T) - L_0$.
+That is, it modifies the coefficients $A$ and $B$ of the resistivities above.
+For the electrical resistivity, this is due to the suppressed contribution of small angle scattering events.
+This can be seen explicitly by noticing that, in this case, $\phi$ is frequency independent [see Eq. \eqref{ansatzes}] and the momentum and frequency integrations in Eq.~\eqref{factor of 2} factorize such that

+For $\Upsilon = 1$ we retrieve the familiar $1-\cos\theta_{\vec{k},\vec{k'}}$ weighting factor, while any momentum dependence in $\Upsilon$ will change the weighting and hence the overall prefactor.
+The $T$-scaling is determined by the frequency intergrals and is hence unaffected.
+Similar, yet more involved, consideration can be applied to the thermal resistivity \cite{Ziman_2001}.

 The validity of PK reduction was the key ingredient to the derivation above, namely, the same analysis can be applied to generic weakly disordered MFLs (and NFLs), provided that the momentum-dependence of the inelastic scattering rate is sufficiently weak (which enables the PK reduction).
-Furthermore, this means that the low-$T$ deviation from the WF law \eqref{MFL_WF_deviation} is not a fine-tuned feature of our model, and could serve as a generic criterion for strangeness, as claimed in the main text.
+Furthermore, this means that the low-$T$ deviation from the WF law (Eq.~(5) in the main text) is not a fine-tuned feature of our model, and could serve as a generic criterion for strangeness, as claimed in the main text.

 Lastly, notice that by spatially extending that range of $\Upsilon$ we reduce the characteristic momentum transfer to a narrower region in the Brillouin zone.
 Denoting the radius of this region by $q_*$, the validity condition for the PK reduction can be roughly estimated as $v_F q_* \gg \Gamma$.
 It is interesting that by further extending the range of $\Upsilon$, such that $v_F q_* \sim \Gamma$, we effectively invalidate the PK reduction scheme.
 The PK reduction scheme cannot be consistently used in this case.
 This scenario is reminiscent of the MFL model studied in \cite{guo_large_2022}.